Albania central bank says Greek-owned banks there are healthy

 Banking sources told Reuters some depositors in Albania had withdrawn savings in the first days of Greece's capital controls, but the rate dropped off later.

-Some of the 600,000 Albanians living in Greece even traveled overnight to reach their home towns in Albania to access their cash via branches based there.
+Some of the 600,000 Albanians living in Greece even travelled overnight to reach their home towns in Albania to access their cash via branches based there.

 A boon from the Greek crisis came in the form of a "portion of the capital and deposits from Greece coming to Albania", Sejko said.
 Remittances in the first quarter of 2015 were 146.7 million euros ($160.17 million), up from 118,4 million euros in the same quarter in 2014.